oxsav/recognitionapi/README.md

   var options = {
     text: "Hello World",
     lang: "en-Us", //default is en-US (language)
-    rate 1.2 //default is 1.2 (velocity that you want to the text be spelled) };
+    rate: 1.2 //default is 1.2 (velocity that you want to the text be spelled) };

   recogn.textToVoice(options, successCallback, errorCallback);